haikalmol/haikalmol/README.md

-# Hi there, I'm Ezar 👋
+# Hi there, I'm Haikal 👋

 ## I'm a Student, UI/UX Designer, and Developer 💻